orionrobots/orionrobots.github.io/_posts/2021/2021-06-15-pico-wireless-pack-with-motor-board.md

 ## Why more Raw?

-First I am working on small robots, that don''t really have space for the 3 way pack.
+First I am working on small robots, that don't really have space for the 3 way pack.
 Space is at a premium (yes, the esp-01 might still be more suitable in that circumstance).

 Second when using multiple packs together, there is no guarantee that pins won't clash, which means I need to move things around a bit and reassign them.
 I'm prepared to override or modify software to allow this.